Solo Exhibition by Phoenix Lindsey-Hall Curated by Jesse Bandler Firestone

-Lesbian Matters is art project that explores the personal and material effects that lesbian people collect through their lives.
+Lesbian Matters is an art project that explores the personal and material effects that are collect through our lives.
 These personal collections of postcards, trinkets, letters, photographs, and buttons serve as reminders of life’s queer moments.
-Additionally, everyday objects transform to represent our personal stories and identities.
 What are the objects that make up your life?

-For an upcoming exhibition at Trestle Gallery as part of The BRIC Biennial, Brooklyn-based artist Phoenix Lindsey-Hall is collecting objects, stories, and personal artifacts that mark the beginning of your queer life.
-This will create a collective snapshot that reflects a contemporary Lesbian and queer consciousness The show opening is February 9, 2018.
-At the end of this public display, the Lesbian Herstory Archives will add donated materials to their permanent collection.
+For the current exhibition at Trestle Gallery, as part of The BRIC Biennial, Brooklyn-based artist Phoenix Lindsey-Hall is collecting objects, stories, and personal artifacts that mark lesbian life.
+This will create a collective snapshot that reflects a contemporary lesbian objecthood.

-This call for materials is open to anyone who identifies as lesbian, butch, queer, non-gender binary, trans or believes their voice should be represented in this collective examination of a contemporary queer objecthood.
-In this way, we are preserving a living moment of queer history in real time.
+This call for materials is inclusive and open to anyone especially those identifying as lesbian, butch, queer, non-gender binary, trans, or believes their voice should be represented in this collective examination of a contemporary lesbian life.
+In this way, we are preserving a living moment of lesbian history in real time.